MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Experimental Evaluation

-In each round of experiments, we assume the data owners randomly select the original data as seed data based on the scenario.
+In each round of experiments, we assume the data owners randomly select data from the original dataset as seed data.
+The size of seed data depends on the scenario.
 The seed data is input to MC-GEN to generate the synthetic dataset under different parameter combinations ($\epsilon$ and $k$).
-Then, the synthetic dataset is tested on three classification tasks to evaluate the performance while publishing the synthetic dataset.
+Then, the synthetic dataset is tested on three classification tasks to evaluate the performance.
+Accuracy is used as the evaluation metric, shown in Eq.~\ref{accMetric}.
 For each scenario on each dataset, we ran 100 rounds to get the average performance.